 Hand out flyers

 It's cheap and easy to print black and white flyers that get your message across.
 These should be written with both staff members from the contractor organisation and general members of the public in mind.
-We will be publishing some sample flyers here shortly.
-Watch this space!
+Here is one that works well for GHD before Christmas.

 Remember to listen